gsm1011/hadoop.admin/manuscript/chapter6.md

 <http://master/nagios>.

 If you are opening the web UI for the first time, you need to type in the username and password.
-The username should be “nagiosadmin” and the password should be the one you entered for the htpasswd command.
+The username should be "nagiosadmin" and the password should be the one you entered for the htpasswd command.

 ### How it works